zareldyn/slarp/README.md

 # ./start
 ```
 By default all important data go to the SLARP installation directory.
 However you can adjust the values of these environment variables before starting: `VHOSTS_DIR`, `CERTS_DIR`, `APACHE_LOGS_DIR` and `CERTBOT_LOGS_DIR`.
 Additionnally, you can use `STATIC_DIR` to define which path of your host will be mounted (read-only) into `/var/www/static` in the container.
 By default it uses the `static` directory in the SLARP installation directory.
-This option is useful if you want to define vhosts that serve static files of your host.
+This bind mount is useful if you want to define vhosts that serve static files of your host.
 If a directory does not exist, the start command creates it.
 In particular, a first start without using these environment variables will create all directories in your SLARP location.

 For example